Choice 1 – Webinar stream: Diversity, Equity & Inclusion

 International funder response to Covid-19: Challenges and opportunities

 Degan Ali, Executive Director, Adeso

 Purity Kagwiria, Director, With and For Girls at Purposeful

 James Logan, Director of European Office, Fund for Global Human Rights

 Eva Rehse, Executive Director, Global Greengrants Fund UK

 Klara Skrivankova, Grants Manager, Trust for London

 In response to Covid-19, we have generally seen swift, decisive action from domestic trusts and foundations, providing flexible, responsive and coordinated funding across the UK.
 The international funder response has been slower and challenging, with some notable examples.
 Some have had to stop funding internationally to focus on Covid-19 response at home.
 This comes against the context of a shifting landscape for international funding, with dire consequences for civil society.
 What are the barriers for international funders to respond effectively to Covid-19, and what can we learn from each other for future recovery in this critical moment?
-This session will highlight good practice examples of international and UK grantmakers, and explore with NGO allies how international funders can respond to the challenges at hand.
+This session highlighted good practice examples of international and UK grantmakers, and explored with NGO allies how international funders can respond to the challenges at hand.